OldGamesCracking/oldgamescracking.github.io/_games/gta3.md

 Since the final script got really long, it is not included in the article, you can find it [here](/assets/gta3/import_fixer.txt).<br>

 In Part II we will have a look at the CD-Checks.<br>

+BTW: Dont't wast your time on reading the script, it's here just for the record.
+In Part II I have changed, fixed and optimized many aspects of it ;)

 ![CD Check]({{site.url}}/assets/gta3/cd_check.jpg)